 Major Insurance Providers Accepted

 At Kate Brayman DDS, we work with most major insurance plans.
-Here above is a list of some of the plans we accept.
-If you do not see your insurance provider listed, please contact us.
+Above is a list of some of the dental plans we accept.
+If you do not see your insurance provider listed, please contact our dental office.

 Kate Brayman, DDS